boltops-tools/cody/docs/_docs/examples/ecs.md

       - UFO_ENV=$UFO_ENV ufo ship $UFO_APP
 ```

+The `ufo ship` command:

+    UFO_ENV=$UFO_ENV ufo ship $UFO_APP

+When codebuild actually runs, the values will be:

+    UFO_ENV=production ufo ship demo-web

+## IAM Policy

-Last, here's the IAM Policy that will give CodeBuild the IAM permissions necessary to create the ECS service and other resources that ufo can create:
+The codebuild tool also can create the IAM Policy that will give CodeBuild the IAM permissions necessary to create the ECS service and other resources that `ufo ship` creates.
+Here are the IAM permissions as detailed on the [UFO Minimal IAM Permissions](https://ufoships.com/docs/extras/minimal-deploy-iam/) docs.

 .codebuild/role.rb:

 ```ruby
 iam_policy(